Airlangga: Early life

 Airlangga was born and grew up in Bali, groomed by his mother, queen Mahendradatta, to be a proper future ruler.
-In his teenage years his mother sent him back to her parents home in Java to be educated further in Watugaluh court, Mataram, East Java, under the patronage of his uncle, king Dharmawangsa.
-Airlangga was betrothed to his cousin, one of Dharmawangsa's daughter, thus arranged marriage was in place.
+In his teenage years, his mother sent him back to her parents' home in Java to be educated further in Watugaluh court, Mataram, East Java, under the patronage of his uncle, King Dharmawangsa.
+Airlangga was betrothed to his cousin, one of Dharmawangsa's daughters, thus arranged marriage was in place.
 At that time, Mataram had become a powerful kingdom, allied or probably subjugated Bali, and had established a colony in West Kalimantan.
-Dharmawangsa aspired to ascend Mataram as regional power by challenging Srivijaya Empire domination.
-In 990 he launched naval invasion against Srivijaya and unsuccessfully tried to capture Palembang.
-Srivijaya resiliently succeed on repelling Javanese Mataram invaders.
+Dharmawangsa aspired to ascend Mataram as a regional power by challenging the Srivijaya Empire's domination.
+In 990 he launched a naval invasion against Srivijaya and unsuccessfully tried to capture Palembang.
+Srivijaya resiliently succeeds in repelling Javanese Mataram invaders.

-The Calcutta Stone inscription (dated from 1041 CE), describes a terrible calamity which befell the East Javanese kingdom of Ishana dynasty in the early years of the 11th century.
-In 1006, a rebellion incited by a vassal king Wurawari from Lwaram resulted in the destruction of the capital of Watugaluh.
+The Calcutta Stone inscription (dated from 1041 CE), describes a terrible calamity that befell the East Javanese kingdom of Ishana dynasty in the early years of the 11th century.
+In 1006, a rebellion incited by a vassal king Wurawari from Lwaram destroyed the capital of Watugaluh.
 The reigning king, Dharmawangsa, successor to Sri Makutawangsawardhana, was murdered along with his entire family and many of his subjects.
 Only the young Airlangga, who was aged about 16 at the time, managed to escape unharmed.
 According to tradition the calamity, dubbed as Pralaya (destruction) of Mataram, took place during Airlangga's wedding ceremony in Dharmawangsa palace.

-Today historians strongly suggested that the invasion was actually a Srivijayan retaliation against Mataram for the attacks upon the empire.
+Today historians strongly suggest that the invasion was a Srivijayan retaliation against Mataram for the attacks upon the empire.
 After the failed Dharmawangsa's naval campaign against Palembang back in 990, Sri Culamanivarmadeva the Maharaja of Srivijaya saw Javanese Mataram as a dangerous threat, thus arranged a stratagem to destroy Mataram by inciting a revolt.
 King Wurawari of Lwaram was probably an ally of Srivijaya in Java and also the vassal of Mataram.
-With Srivijaya's assistance Wurawari managed to sack and burn Watugaluh Palace during Mataram's most unexpected time; the Airlangga's royal wedding.
+With Srivijaya's assistance, Wurawari managed to sack and burn Watugaluh Palace during Mataram's most unexpected time; the Airlangga's royal wedding.
 Airlangga, accompanied by his guard Narottama, escaped westward into the jungle and retreated as a hermit in Vanagiri (today Wonogiri, Central Java).